Where this fits

 It leaks through discounting, inconsistent application, poor mix management, and absent governance.
 By the time it shows in the P&L, it has been leaking for years.
+The distinction between pricing discipline and pricing power affects both the improvement strategy and how EBITDA sustainability is assessed in a transaction.

 Most industrial businesses have a pricing problem they have not fully diagnosed.